centr82009/Calculator/README.md

 * Made simple MVC Calculator

 ## To do
-* Graph
+* Fix +/- description
+* Put something to empty buttons
 * Repeat the last operation when you press =
-* Fix +/- description